odan/odan.github.io/_posts/2017-08-13-xampp-replacing-mariadb-with-mysql.md

 ## Backup

-* Backup the old database into a sql dump file
+* Backup the old database into a SQL dump file
 * Stop the MariaDB service
 * Rename the folder: `c:\xampp\mysql` to `c:\xampp\mariadb`